 Looking for Grants at State Level

-Washington DC is the center of the national wealth.
-All the federal grant money flows toward the city, is approved by the Congress and then distributed to each state capital as per the:
+Washington DC is the center of national wealth.
+All the federal grant money flows toward the city, is approved by the Congress, and then distributed to each state capital as per the:

 - Headcount, i.e., population size